 Mountain bike (MTB) rides

-Darren O’Toole is our club lead for MTB rides.
 Although there are no set times for regular MTB rides at present, we hope this will change as we attract more new club members and our existing members diversify their interests!
-In the meantime, make sure you sign up to our Yahoo Group to get information about ad-hoc MTB rides.
-Please feel free to contact Darren O’Toole for advice on any aspect of riding the ‘rough stuff’!
+In the meantime, make sure you sign up to our Facebook Group to get information about ad-hoc MTB rides.

 Ad hoc MTB rides